Average 2 hour flight

 Average temperature 19°C

-Basking beneath over 300 days of Mediterranean sunshine a year, Malta makes a great year-round holiday destination.
+Basking beneath over 300 days of Mediterranean sunshine a year, Malta holidays are perfect all year round.
 The tiny island is packed with plenty to do, from its fascinating historical sights to diving, hiking and shopping.

-Enjoy al fresco dinners beside pretty harbours or sophisticated nightlife in St Julian's Bay.
+Enjoy al fresco dinners beside pretty harbours or sophisticated nightlife in Malta’s St Julian's Bay.
 Visit the movie sets of blockbuster films like Gladiator, Alexander and Troy.

 The coastline of Malta is mainly rocky, but you'll find a long stretch of sand at Mellieha Bay.
 Bugibba, St Paul's and Qawra are all peaceful, seaside resorts with plenty of restaurants and beautiful architecture.
-Don't miss a trip to capital Valleta, European Capital of Culture for 2018, with its fortresses, palaces and churches.
+Capital Valetta is a must-see on a Malta holiday.
+European Capital of Culture for 2018, it boasts breathtaking fortresses, palaces and churches.

 Book a holiday to Malta and discover why thousands of visitors return to this island year after year.
 Alternatively, explore our wider range of escapes, such as holidays to Egypt, New York holidays and beyond.

 For shopping and culture on your holiday to Malta, head to Valletta and Sliema.
 Take a boat trip to the neighbouring island of Gozo, for sperb beaches and tranquility.
 Families should head to the Popeye Village Fun Park in Mellieha Bay, on Malta’s west coast.
 Visit the TaQuali Crafts Village to watch local artisans at work and buy filigree jewellery, lace, glass and other traditional handicrafts.
 Carnivals and fiestas bring Malta's towns to life throughout the summer months.